SnowKingNo1/DecisionTree/README.md

 # DecisionTree
 --------
-    ID3 &amp; C4.5 of DecisionTree
+    ID3 & C4.5 of DecisionTree
     We use ID3 and C4.5 algorithm respectively construct a tree which can classify some data.
 ## ID3 algorithm:
 --------